-This document was amended in July 2016 to reflect literature that was released since the original publication of this content in May 2012 and revisions in 2014.
+This document was last amended in September 2020 to reflect literature that was released since the original publication of this content in May 2012.
 This document will continue to be periodically updated to reflect the growing body of literature related to this topic.

 - Draw, identify and name the major anatomic regions of the penis involved with erections

 - Describe the physiology of the normal penile erection

 - List and briefly describe the major causes of erectile dysfunction (ED)

 - List the important components of the history when interviewing a patient with ED